petecarapetyan/cc/doc/reps/interview.rocket.md

 - what services offer curated libaries for the enterprise?
 - how do leetcode and similar sites play into the mix?
 - What is the difference between  FANG Facebook Amazon Netflix Google and more typical employers?
+- what does it feel like to break the build?
+- what does it feel like to break production?

+## Simple Coding Challenge Examples:

+- method that returns true if string is an anagram
+-